 The notice of valuation is sent to the first owner/ratepayer held in the rating information database during the revaluation process.

-Then an extra lump sum of $7,000 is deducted for all Māori Freehold Land rating units to recognise administrative issues and time delays.
+Then a lump sum of $7,000 is deducted for all Māori Freehold Land rating units to recognise administrative issues.
 This recognises the complexity of the Māori Land Court rules when fulfilling offer back obligations to the owners or preferred class of alienees (PCA).

 In addition a revised percentage discount is applied to take into account both the number of owners, or people within the PCA and sites of special significance, noting that in many cases the existence of a site of significance.